J3ldo/UGC-Sniper/README.md

 ### [Click me to watch the unofficial installation guide](https://youtu.be/tLiNCI8bzSo)

 ### Step 1
 Install python.
-You first need to install python you can do this [here](https://www.python.org/download).
-After downloading python, you need to install the requests library.
-You can do this by typing "pip install requests" and "pip install discord-webhook" in the command prompt.
-If that doesnt work: "python -m pip install requests" and "python -m pip install discord-webhook".
+You first need to install python you can do this [here](https://www.python.org/download)
 ### Step 2
 Click on code > download zip.
 This will download the program as a .zip file and after that unpack the installed limited sniper into a directory of choice.

 ### Step 3
-You need to put in your roblox cookie into the cookie.txt file.
+You need to put in your roblox cookie into the cookies.txt file.

 First install this repository: [Token Fetcher Link](<https://github.com/J3ldo/Roblox-Token-Fetcher>) Then open google chrome and click on the extensions button > manage extensions > load unpacked